 Challenge -- refers to story ideas issued to potential authors by other fans; often involve following specific guidelines or using suggested elements.
 Example: In an ABC challenge, each sentence must begin with the next letter of the alphabet until the the entire alphabet has been used.
 See also: Ficathon and/or Prompt

-Character Death -- refers to stories in which a major or minor canon character dies.
+Character Death -- refers to stories in which a major or minor canon character dies during the story.
 This can frequently be a squick for many people, so should be listed in the author's warnings.
 (If possible, that is.
 Admittedly, sometimes the nature of deathfics are best kept secret, so that nothing detracts from the power of the emotional impact upon revelation.)
 Also called Deathfics.
 See also: Death

 Cliché -- refers to elements within a story plot, setting, or characterization that are so common and overused as to become trite and stereotypical.
-Clichés can be annoying when encountered too often, but the important thing to remember is that they became clichés for a reason -- people like 'em!
+Clichés can be annoying when encountered too often, but the important thing to remember is that they became clichés for a reason -- people like them!
 A new twist on an old cliché is almost always a guaranteed success.
-Some examples of classic clichés include characters changing gender or species, characters changed into animals or children, sudden superpowers, apocalyptic survival, and many other familiar scenarios from the human collective unconscious or your basic bodice-ripper romance novel.
+Closely related to the concept of Tropes.
 See also: AU, Crack, Genderswap, Kink, Plot, Sex Pollen, Trope and/or Wingfic

 Con = Short form of "Convention" -- refers to real-life gatherings of fans, sometimes officially endorsed (with official guests!), sometimes not, but gathering together to meet and exchange over a period of several days.
 Cons may be small (no more than 25 people) or large (no less than 25,000 people); dedicated to one specific fandom or welcoming them all; gen, slash, or bi-genre in nature; and/or anything else the hosts can think of.
 For example, Comic Con is an especially popular con for both fans and official guests (actors, writers, artists, other Powers-That-Be, etc...) held annually in San Diego, California, USA.

 Concrit = Constructive Criticism -- refers to a specific type of feedback in which polite, helpful suggestions or edits are offered to improve the quality of a story.
-Concrit is not a flame, as even though it may contain negative comments as well as positive, the reviewer is generally only interested in providing friendly advice and well-reasoned arguments rather than 'attacking' the author or their work.
-Concrit can be a very rewarding experience for authors to receive, as it is an excellent way to learn and improve their writing skills, but unfortunately not all authors are ready to accept or appreciate concrit, so reviewers must be careful about what they say and to whom.
+Concrit is not a flame even though it may contain negative comments as well as positive.
+The difference is in that the reviewer is providing friendly advice and well-reasoned arguments rather than 'attacking' the author or their work.
+Concrit can be a very rewarding experience for authors to receive if they are receptive to it, as it is an excellent way to learn and improve their writing skills.
+However, not all authors want or appreciate concrit, so take care when giving it.
 See also: Beta, Feedback and/or Flame

-Corporal Punishment -- refers to the presence of mild to extreme physical punishment as a child-rearing practice, whether implied or described.
-This can frequently be a squick for many people (myself included!), so should be listed in the author's warnings.
-See also: Domestic Discipline
+Corporal Punishment -- refers to the presence of mild to extreme physical punishment used by a parent or caregiver to discipline a child.
+While common as a child-rearing practice in the past and in certain cultures, hurting a child for any reason is considered abusive by many people today and frowned upon.
+It can also be a trigger for readers even when only implied or described.
+This can frequently be a squick for many people, so should be listed in the author's warnings.
+See also: Discipline and/or Trigger

 Cosplay = Costume Play -- refers to a type of performance art in which fans dress up as characters, often in meticulously hand-made costumes.
 They may also choose to interact as the characters would to enhance the experience, for both themselves and spectators.
 Cosplayers can often be seen at conventions, however the phenomenon is an established subculture all its own as well.

 Crack (-fic) -- refers to stories in which completely ridiculous, unbelievable or insane things occur, often without reasonable explanation but great enjoyment.
 Are generally written shamelessly and with no excuse beyond a desire to have fun.
 Often are also PWPs, though not always NC17.
 Are almost always humourous, although it is possible to write them seriously.
-Is so referred not only because such crackfics often seem as if they could only be conceived by an author high on drugs, but also because they can be hilariously addictive to readers as well.
+Is so referred not only because such crackfics often seem as if they could only be conceived by an author riding a high, but also because they can be hilariously addictive to readers as well.
 See also: Humour and/or PWP

 Crossover (or X-over) -- refers to stories in which the characters, premises, or settings of more than one fandom coincide.
 Crossovers may consist of a complete blending of universes or only a slight, passing connection.
 Knowledge of both (or multiple) fandoms is not always necessary, but generally helpful to fully understanding the story.
 See also: AU and/or Fusion